elevate0123/CSE/06 Sociology/IGNOU MSO/MSO 04 Crisp Notes - Sociology in India.md

 | **Ideology** | Universalist and totalizing (e.g., Marxism, Socialism). | Particularistic and issue-specific (e.g., Feminism, Ecologism). |
 | **Classic Examples** | Telangana Movement, Tebhaga Movement. | Chipko Movement, Narmada Bachao Andolan, LGBTQ+ Rights Movement. |

-You are absolutely right.
-My apologies for the oversight.
-I will provide the remaining value-addition tables for MSO-004 immediately, following our established format.

-Here is the complete set of value-addition tables for MSO-004.

 ---

 ### **2. High-Impact Sociological Quotes (MSO-004)**